bitDecayGames/LucidText/README.md

 ### Tagging

 This library is designed to allow a user to customize in-game text without needing to touch the code.
-This is achieved through styling directives embedded in the in the form of HTML-style tags.
+This is achieved through styling directives embedded directly in the input text as HTML-style tags.

-Tags follow an HTML style and are contained directly in the input strings.

 The title image at the top of this readme is created by specifying:

 `Welcome to <wave>LucidText!</wave>`

-This library comes with various generic style tags, a few of which are:
+This library comes with various built-in tags, a few of which are:

 * `wave` - A sine wave that moves through the text
 * `color` - Set the color of the text